|Page Type:||Trip Report|

-At this point it was only 9:30 a.m. at the heat intensified as we went into the deeper canyon caused by it's oven environment with dark, boxed in walls.
-As mentioned before, the Bright Angel River proved vital on numerous occasions with a deep soak of our heads and bodies.
-In this intense heat which must have caused this delirious suggestion, but it was at this point I suggested we up the stakes and complete a rim to rim to rim with a midnight push for the South ram mountaineering style.
+A few miles later, we strolled into Cottonwood Camp to realize the prior stop was Roaring Springs.
+Still having 7 miles to Bright Angel Camp, the heat intensified and we dropped into the narrow canyon creating an oven with its dark, boxed in walls.
+The Bright Angel river proved on a numerous occasions vital offering a place to soak everything we carried.
+In this intense heat which may have caused this delirious suggestion, but it was at this point I suggested we up the stakes and complete a rim to rim to rim with a midnight push for the South Rim mountaineering style.
 Seconds later the deal was complete and new quest was set.

 Climbing the Grand Canyon is hard enough but the added summer heat makes it twice is difficult.
-Our plan was to beat the heat and get up around midnight, cook breakfast, and leave for the South ram at 1 a.m. getting asked to the summit at 5:30 a.m., perfect time for a sunrise.
-The South rim is 6.9 miles from Bright Angel campground with an elevation gain of an approximately 4200 feet.
-As we strolled into the camp around in we knew we had a long day ahead requiring 28 miles and 13,000 feet elevation gain an extreme heat the last 14 miles.
-We enjoyed the camp with the river running through it, explored the Colorado River, and went to bed at 930 with the alarm set for midnight.
-For some reason I had trouble getting to sleep and didn't fall into sleep I would guess until 9:30 p.m.
+Our plan was to beat the heat and get up around midnight, cook breakfast, and leave for the South Rim at 1 am getting up to the summit at 5:30 am, perfect time for a sunrise.
+The South rim is another 7 miles from Bright Angel campground with an elevation gain of an approximately 4200 feet.
+As we strolled into the camp we knew we had a long night ahead requiring 28 miles and 13,000 feet elevation gain an extreme heat the last 14 miles.
+We enjoyed the cool camp as the river ran running through it, explored the Colorado River, and went to bed at as night broke with the alarm set for midnight.